 Ceasefire and Safe Passages Are Needed

-June 16, 2024: As fighting escalates in southern and central Gaza, the toll on civilians is devastating.
-The hostile operating environment makes it near-impossible for humanitarian operations to deliver desperately needed food aid.
+June 16, 2024: As fighting escalated in southern and central Gaza, the toll on civilians was devastating.
+The hostile operating environment made it nearly impossible for humanitarian operations to deliver desperately needed food.

 “It is getting harder to do our job.
 Staff spend five to eight hours waiting at checkpoints every day.
 Missiles hit our premises, despite being deconflicted.
 The breakdown of law and order means we also face looting and violence amid a large security vacuum,” said Carl Skau.

-In northern Gaza, there has been improvement in assistance where the U.N.
-World Food Programme and partners have been delivering supplies through West Erez crossing.
+In northern Gaza, there were improvements in assistance where WFP and partners could deliver supplies through West Erez crossing.